Tourism in Rwanda: Akagera National Park

-A roughly two-and-a-half-hour drive from Kigali is Akagera National Park.
-Managed by the African Parks Organization, Akagera National Park is located in eastern Rwanda with 2500 km2 (one of Central Africa's largest protected wetlands) of mainly Savannah land.
-The park is named after the Kagera River that flows along Rwanda’s eastern boundary with Tanzania.
+Akagera National Park is a roughly two-and-a-half-hour drive from Kigali.
+Managed by the African Parks Organization, the park is located in eastern Rwanda with 2500 km2 (one of east-central Africa's largest protected wetlands) of mainly Savannah land.
+It is named after the Kagera River that flows along Rwanda's eastern boundary with Tanzania.
 The river feeds into Lake Ihema and other smaller lakes in and around the park.
-The park protects an African savanna landscape of acacia and bush with patches of open grassland and a dozen swampy lakes.
-It is home to elephants, buffalo, giraffe, zebras, leopards, hyenas, lions, rhinos and several antelopes like bushbucks, topis, oribis, water-buck, roan antelope, duiker, klipspringer, impala, and world largest antelope, the cape eland.
+The park protects an African savanna landscape of acacia and bush, with patches of open grassland and a dozen swampy lakes.

+The park is home to elephants, buffalo, giraffes, zebras, leopards, hyenas, lions, and rhinos.
+Many species of antelope live here, including bushbucks, topis, oribis, water-bucks, roan antelopes, duikers, klipspringers, impalas, and the world's largest antelope, the cape eland.
 There are schools of hippos and Nile crocodiles habituating near Lake Ihema.
-The common primates in Akagera national park are olive baboons, vervet monkeys, blue monkeys, and bush babies.
+Common primates in Akagera national park are olive baboons, vervet monkeys, blue monkey, and bush babies.
 Visitors can also see the environment make a shift from savanna plains, to wetlands, and to lakes.

 Lake Kivu

-Covering a surface area of 2700 km2, Lake Kivu is Rwanda’s largest lake and the sixth largest in Africa.
+Covering a surface area of 2700 km2, Lake Kivu is Rwanda's largest lake and the sixth largest in Africa.
 Steep, terraced hills lead down to the picturesque lake shore and the resort towns of Gisenyi, Kibuye, and Cyangugu.
 These small towns serve as retreats from the sometimes strenuous hikes to find gorillas and chimpanzees in the surrounding Volcanoes and Nyungwe Forest National Parks.
 Lake Kivu has a lively waterfront of sandy beaches mixed with resorts.
-Lake Kivu is also known as one of the safest lakes in Africa and there are no dangerous animals such as hippos or crocodiles.
-Lake Kivu also has hundreds of islands.
-The most known island in Lake Kivu is Napoleon Island outside Karongi which is a conservation area and home to one of Africa's largest colonies of straw colored fruit bats.
-Most common way to explore Lake Kivu is through one of the standard tour boats with benches and a roof.
+Lake Kivu is also known as one of the safest lakes in Africa, and there are no dangerous animals such as hippos or crocodiles.

+The lake has hundreds of islands.
+The most known island in Lake Kivu is Napoleon Island outside Karongi, which is a conservation area and home to one of Africa's largest colonies of straw colored fruit bats.
+The most common way to explore Lake Kivu is through one of the standard tour boats with benches and a roof.